Algebraic-Programming/HiCR/include/hicr/frontends/RPCEngine/README.rst

 RPC Return Values
 -----------------------

-RPC Return values must be explicitly sent and received via methods to the Instance Manager class inside the RPC function, as follows:
+RPC Return values must be explicitly sent and received via methods to the instance manager class inside the RPC function, as follows:

 ..  code-block:: C++